amilkov3/bar/Readme.md

 - **handle_with_file.c** - (not submitted) illustrates how to use the gfserver library with an example.

-- **locals.txt** - (not submitted) this is a mapping of requested files to local copies; this is similar to Project 1.

 - **Makefile** - (not submitted) file used to compile the code.
 Run `make` to compile your code.

 - **proxy-student.h** - (submitted) you may use this header file to store any content you desire.
 If you do not wish to do so,